mbrav/mbrav.github.io/_posts/journal/2016-12-08-extensions-of-bias-notes.markdown

 Extensions of Bias hang from the air.
 They don't have a foundation.
 But these represent the extensions that humans use become more aware of the occurrences that happen in the outside world.
 As much as humans believe that true knowledge can be attained trough books and/or rational inquiry (research, thought), it is in proportion to the belief that knowledge can be attained through entertainment, news feeds, and work.
 Bias is what forms ideologies and establish a social order, it can immediately become a political topic.

-But if one where to become observer.
+But if one where to become an observer.

 But sometimes, technology can escape before humans even learn how to tame it, or are able to realize its long-term consequences.
-Such an invention had almost turned out to be the atom bomb, which was miraculously tamed, before causing an even further proliferation and a final chapter of life as we *narrowly* know it.
-Such a chapter is chaotic from our perspective, but poetic to an extraterrestrial visitor, who would embark on our planet and remark: "a species that let technology escape", take a few deep breaths, and continue onto his next journey around other planets — similar to the way we continue on with our their daily lives after a visit to an archeological museum filled with fossilized dinosaurs.
+Such an invention had almost turned out to be the atom bomb, which was miraculously tamed, before it had the potential to cause a further proliferation and a final chapter of life as we narrowly know it.
+Such a chapter is chaotic from our perspective, but poetic to an extraterrestrial visitor, who would embark on our planet and remark: "a species that let technology escape", take a few deep breaths, and continue onto his next journey around other planets — similar to how today we continue on with our their daily lives after a visit to an archeological museum filled with fossilized dinosaurs.

-How do we manifest bias?
+## Anti-rational Bias Manifesto

-# Anti-rational Bias Manifesto
+_If we are so biased, can we manifest and embrace it?_

 I welcome ...

 We are living in a world of biases, how can we build when the foundations are crawling apart?
-For one fact, humans are far from perfect rational beings -- bias is inherited in us.
-Perhaps there are other ways of fighting bias, at and age where half of the world population is concerned with celebrities, rationality seems to has been fossilized, just like the remains of dinosaurs where hundreds of millions years ago.
+For one fact, humans are far from perfect rational beings — bias is inherited in us.
+Perhaps there are other ways of fighting bias, at and age where half of the world population is concerned with celebrities, rationality seems to has been fossilized, just like the dinosaurs remains hundreds of millions years ago—whose existence has been forgotten.
 Bringing rationality, and therefore unbias to the mass, seems helpless at and age filled with anti-rational human activities.
-Instead of fighting it, I welcome a manifestation of bias and irrationality.
+Instead of fighting it, *I welcome a manifestation of bias and irrationality*.

 Could that mean the standardization and acceptance of ignorance?
 Or perhaps even forming a new aesthetic that will act as a manifested justification of bias?
 Why is being empirically correct necessarily better than being biased. ~~Better towards what?
 The preservation of the existence of a species?
-These are all founded on the inherent rules of molecular biology, where *ego* is what drives an organism to preserve its physical body. ~~ Can a biased culture be a manifestation?
-Can we manifest our adherence to baises in the same way that a tectonic plate might manifest its ability to shape the geologic landscape?
+These are all founded on the inherent rules of molecular biology, where *ego* is what drives an organism to preserve its physical body.~~ Can a biased culture be a manifestation?
+Can we manifest our adherence to bais in the same way a tectonic plate might manifest its ability to shape the geologic landscape?

 Ultimately, if bias and anti-rationality becomes a manifestation as apposed to just an unconscious and unaware state, then maybe rationality will become unfossilized.
-Just like Shell, B&P, and Exxon Mobile are currently unfossilising the remains of dinosaurs from 100 million of years ago.
+Just like Shell, B&P, and Exxon Mobile are currently un-fossilizing the remains of dinosaurs from 100 million of years ago and using it to sustain the energy og human life.
 Their rationale, is bringing energy to humanity.
-Hopefully the time will come when people will start thinking about unfossilizing the rationale that was fossilized.
-B
+Hopefully the time will come when people will start thinking about un-fossilizing the rationale that was fossilized.

-**Dada Movement ** - Rejected the aesthetics that embraced chaos and irrationality.
+To Put things in perspective, perhaps we can borrow some ideas from the Avant-Gard Dada movement.
+The movement rejected aesthetics that embraced chaos and irrationality.
 Dadaist art was intended as a protest "against this world of mutual destruction".
-Where art was concerned with traditional aesthetics, Dada ignored aesthetics.[^destruction]
+Where art was concerned with traditional aesthetics, Dada ignored aesthetics and manifested this protest.[^destruction]

 ## Bias and History